 *Courseware and/or software should be evaluated for accessibility to students with learning and/or physical disabilities or impairments.

 If the Library owns a copy of the current edition of a textbook (print or ebook), it will automatically be placed on Reserve.
+The Library does NOT own copies of all textbooks.
 The Library Director sends a copy of the next term's textbook list, detailing which books the Library does and does not own, to faculty during Week 9 of the prior term.

 The Library will also put other items on Reserve by faculty request: